ascribe/match3d/README.md

 	positional arguments:
 	  t                     path to target STL file
 	  d                     directory to store training set
-	  n                     number of samples to generate for each class (true, other model, other image)
+	  n                     number of samples to generate for each class

 	optional arguments:
 	  -h, --help            show this help message and exit